AdenaGH/PhotoPillApp/README.md

 ### Version 0.1.0:
 #### New Features
-* Added blank app home screen
+* Added demo home screen with interactive button.
+* Added compatability for both Android and iOS.

 #### Bug Fixes
 N/A